Telmo/dotfiles/README.md

 In the ~/.dotfiles/scripts directories are a couple script to help you along with OSX.

-- ruby_vim_install.sh: It uses rbenv and brew to install a patched version of ruby 1.9.3, for some reason vim needs this patch to load modules or it crashes.
+- **ruby\_vim\_install.sh**: It uses rbenv and brew to install a patched version of ruby 1.9.3, for some reason vim needs this patch to load modules or it crashes.
-- 1.9.3-p327-patch: this is the patch used by ruby_vim_install.sh to compile ruby.
+- **1.9.3-p327-patch**: this is the patch used by ruby_vim_install.sh to compile ruby.
-- osx-stuff.sh: Tweaks to OSX, it enables/disables certain things that drive me nuts
+- **osx-stuff.sh**: Tweaks to OSX, it enables/disables certain things that drive me nuts

 ## Prior art ##